semgrep/semgrep-docs/docs/release-notes/april-2023.md

 ### Added

-- Taint analysis: Semgrep Pro Engine now supports simple cases of interprocedural taint labels.
+- Taint analysis: Semgrep Pro Engine now supports simple cases of cross-function (interprocedural) taint labels.
 - Java language support: With this update, Semgrep Pro Engine can track the propagation of taint from the arguments of a method to the called object.
 For example:

     ```java